 For today’s lesson, you will learn how to create a graphic button that uses an expression from your previous lesson.
 This button will be used to evaluate your expression, which will then move your EllipseMorph.

 1. We will use an expression from Lesson 2 that moves your EllipseMorph to the right.
-You will then assign that expression to a variable name.
+You will assign that expression to a variable.
 Will your new variable run your expression?
 In your existing Workspace window, type the following code and then “do it” for each line:

 moveRight := b x: b x + 10.